Alternative Strategies for Discussion Boards

 Another strategy for a research challenge is to ask students to select a topic and conduct some initial research.
 Then, ask them to post their findings as an “expert” and answer follow-up questions from other students.

 Show and tell as a discussion prompt can be a really fun way to have students introduce themselves to one another at the start of the semester.
-For this discussion, students select one item that is meaningful to them (i.e., picture of their family, a favorite coffee mug, a pillow, etc) or select an item that is meaningful to the course or topic you are discussing.
+For this discussion, students select one item that is meaningful to them (i.e., picture of their family, a favorite coffee mug, a pillow, etc.) or select an item that is meaningful to the course or topic you are discussing.
 Students then create a post sharing a photo of the item and explaining why the item is meaningful to them.
 For a more tech-enabled experience, consider asking students to post a video introduction of the item!

 In this fun discussion prompt, students are asked to post to a discussion via text, video, or audio clip describing three facts about themselves or about a concept in the course.
 Two of those facts are true.
 One of those facts is a lie.

 If you choose to use this prompt style, consider modeling this behavior by participating in the discussion and including your own truths and lies.
-You can provide a special challenge to students as they can work as a team to guess the truths and lie of their instructor in their original or response posts.
+You can provide a special challenge to students because they can work as a team to guess the truths and lie of their instructor in their original or response posts.

 • A small speech